tutur787/SpaceAppsChallenge/DATA_SOURCES.md

 For a quick terminal report of which PAIR parameters map to NeoWs versus SBDB, run `python3 tests/print_data_source_matrix.py`; this prints the same availability matrix captured above and can optionally fetch live SBDB data when `LIVE=1` is set (override the target with `SBDB_ID=Apophis` or a preferred designation).

 To exercise the full integration pipeline, `python3 tests/run_data_source_check.py` attempts to pull the white-paper parameters from both APIs (it auto-loads `.env` for keys) and prints the retrieved values side by side, aborting if either service is unreachable.

+### MVP slider implementation notes (2025-10-04)

+- All Streamlit sliders now read from `src/config/slider_specs.py`, which mirrors the Mathias et al. whitepaper ranges (diameter ≤ 300 m, velocity 11–35 km/s, breakup strength 0.1–10 MPa, etc.).
+The helper `_validate_slider_args()` in `main.py` raises immediately—and emits `st.error`—if any widget diverges from the spec table (bounds, step, or default), preventing silent UI drift.
+- Default slider values are hydrated from the daily NeoWs feed when available.
+The loader caches the feed, selects the first hazardous object (else the first entry), and surfaces warnings in the Explore tab when a parameter falls back to the whitepaper defaults.
+- Material presets that fall below the documented density floor (1.1 g/cm³ / 1100 kg m⁻³) are clamped to the whitepaper minimum; the UI captions call out the adjustment so reviewers know the preset is outside the canonical range.